 The idea of a cordless vacuum cleaner isn't new.
 Dyson has been making them for years with the Dyson V6, and V8 Cordless models, but until now, they've just never had enough suction to truly compete with what you can produce from a "corded" offering.

 That stops today, according to Dyson, following the launch of the Dyson V10 cordless vacuum cleaner that promises to be as powerful as any of the corded cleaners the company currently makes.

 It's so powerful, founder and CEO James Dyson tells Pocket-lint, that the company isn't going to invest any more money developing corded vacuum cleaners going forward.
 But is it any good?
-We've been testing the new vacuum cleaner at the launch in New York to find out.
+We've been cleaning our house to find out.

 Sporting a completely new design compared to the company's V8 model, the new V10 now features an in-line design that sees the motor and accompanying bin run in parallel to the long non-flexible suction nozzle that protrudes out the end.

 That new design, means airflow is uninterrupted, something that wasn't the case before and allows the new motor, which sits at the centre of the design, to work its magic.

 The cleaner, which could be mistaken for a ray-gun from some sci-fi movie, still comes with a trigger-style design for quick on-and-off action and a much-improved bin emptying system that saves you having to reach in to the bin with a chopstick to get all the dirt out.
 The bin is bigger, too.

 Now, you pull a lever that cleans the cylinder inside and then drags the dirt out the bottom when the door opens.
 It works really well, and the more you use it the easier it becomes (it was a bit stiff the first couple of days).